 Academic Planning at Stanly Community College is completed through the Student Planning feature in Self-Service.
 Students can log into Self-Service using their SCC student username and password, and then select Student Planning.
-From there, students gain access to planning and registration.
-It is also used as a tool for advisors to communicate with their advisees, and it offers a course approval process for students who have earned less than 30 credit hours at the College.
+From there, students gain access to course planning and registration.
 Please use the information below to learn more about Academic Planning at Stanly Community College.

 Student Planning Tutorial Videos for Students

-Stanly Community College follows the Reinforced Instruction for Student Excellence (RISE) developmental education program for placement into gateway English or Math courses either with or without a co-requisite.
-See our Resources for RISE page on the college website for more information.
+Stanly Community College follows the NCCCS recommendations for placement into gateway English or Math courses either with or without a co-requisite.
+See our Resources for Course Placement page on the college website for more information.

 The College Catalog offers information pertaining to the programs offered at Stanly Community College.
 It also includes student policies and procedures.
 Please select the College Catalog from the Current Students tab above.